Fort Worth Mayor Betsy Price will not seek re-election

-FORT WORTH, Texas — Updated at 10:08 a.m. with details of Price's announcement.
+FORT WORTH, Texas — Updated at 10:51 a.m. with additional details of Price's announcement.

-Betsy Price has announced she will not run for re-election to a sixth term as mayor of Fort Worth.
+Betsy Price has announced she will not run for re-election to a sixth term as mayor of Fort Worth, calling it "a hard decision."

+"Bottom line, today Fort Worth is as it has been for a long time: a land of opportunity," Price said in her announcement.

 Price, 71, made the announcement Tuesday morning just days before candidates can begin filing to run for municipal office.